gyulanemeth/bluefox.email/posts/how-marketers-can-use-ai-powered-newsletters-to-turn-scattered-content-into-an-owned-audience.md

 https://www.youtube.com/feeds/videos.xml?channel_id=UC2iqBlA8iowoqZmD2bRVeHw
 :::

 You can also make newsletters more engaging by turning YouTube videos into animated GIF previews with a play button overlay that links to the full video.
-It gives subscribers a visual cue that there's video content to watch and encourages clicks to the full video, since email clients generally don't support embedded video playback.
-If you sign up for BlueFox Email, you can see examples of this approach in our onboarding emails, like the one below:
+Since email clients do not support embedded video playback, this gives subscribers a visual cue that there is video content to watch and encourages clicks.
+Here is an example:

 ![](./how-marketers-can-use-ai-powered-newsletters-to-turn-scattered-content-into-an-owned-audience/VaGRa5aVtqzE24jcrYP6W.gif)